Azure/azure-quickstart-templates/101-managed-application/README.md

 This sample deployment creates the following two resources:

-1) A managed application definition.
+1) A Service catalog managed application definition.
 2) A managed application that contains a storage account.

-Once you click on the managed application you will notice that Overview contains header and description of the application.
+Once you click on the deployed managed application you will notice that Overview contains header and description of the application.

 ![](images/defaultview.png)